omerz25/SeleniumAmazon/README.md

 # SeleniumAmazon
-selenium script to get results from amazon
+Selenium script to get results from amazon
-Practice script for amazon